rezadzikri19/BuggyBuddy-Model-Builder-Microservice/README.md

 ## Publised Event Messaging

-The following types of events/messages are published by the BuggyBuddy ETL Pipeline Microservice:
+The following types of events/messages are published by the BuggyBuddy Model Builder Microservice:

 1. **Train_Pipeline_Data**: Published when data pipeline successfully executed (data extraction, preprocessing, and loading/caching).
 Below are *exchange*, *route*, and *data* of the message: